Adil-Iqbal/tic-tac-toe-react/README.md

       * If playersTurn is false, the Computer moves.
     * Define click event handlers
       * handleTileClick: Function that handles a Tile Component being clicked.
-        * If playersTurn, changes...
+        * If tile's boardStringChar is ' ' and it's playersTurn,
-          * Board to reflect which tile was claimed.
+          * Change board to reflect which tile was claimed.
-          * Begins next move.
+          * Begin next move.
       * handleResetClick: Function that handles a 'Forfeit and Reset' button being clicked.
         * Increments score.losses.
         * Initialize next game.